 Our probabilistic models tend to reward architectures that can be decomposed into well-behaved components.
 Electrical systems fit that mindset.
 Cross-boundary effects—like a sustained 0.85 pu grid that sequentially weakens multiple safety layers—are real, but they are awkward to represent.
 So they end up underweighted.

 The result is not a conspiracy of procurement bureaucracy or PRA.
 It’s alignment.
-We choose what is easy to specify, easy to test, and easy to defend—even if it quietly reconnects the layers we claim are independent.
+We choose what is easy to specify, easy to test, and easy to defend—even if it reconnects the layers we claim are independent.

 An engine on the pump shaft would break some of those hidden couplings.